MossGoblin/Stack-n-Pack/README.md

 * Reduce the size of the grid, so that the limited space can play its role

+* Fix the instructions - add full information about crate types; better explanation of movement and crate handling (move bulk info in a pop-up or smth)

 ## OUTLINE

 * The player starts with an empty grid

-* Player is represented by a robot, the size of a grid cell
+* The player is represented by a robot, the size of a grid cell

 * Using the arrow keys, the player can move the robot around within the grid